Luna Lodge Sustainability Program

 - Salt treatment for pool water purification

 - Use of clean alternative energies: 100% of the electricity generated for all lighting and all electric outlets throughout the entire property is produced through our own hydro-power plant, which does not use any petroleum derivatives for its functioning.
 Luna Lodge is 100% energetically self-sufficient.
-Our computerized electric meter displays how much CO2 (carbon-dioxide) the hotel has stopped generating due to the use of its hydropower plant to produce electricity.

 - Other sources of alternative clean energy used at Luna Lodge are: solar energy for water heating and the pool treatment equipment.